jim/diligence/README.markdown

 Diligence works in Safari, Firefox, and Chrome.
 Opera has a problem with the ajax code, which probably needs to be replaced anyhow.
 IE support coming next.

+NOTE: Autorefresh is broken in Firefox 3.5.
+I'll be replacing the Ajax code soon, and will address this issue at that time.

 ## What is going on here

 When a browser first makes a request, it is sent an HTML file with a little JavaScript code.
 Every second, the browser will then make a request to check for code to be run.
 If there is code, it is run and the response is sent as a request back to the server.